Therapy Work

 Therapy Dogs

-the people we visit.
-You really can make a positive impact on a person's day and even their life with the smallest of gestures.
+Surprise!
+I never imagined how enjoyable canine therapy work would be or that I would get more out of it than my dog.
+You can really make a positive impact on a person's day and even their life, with the smallest of gestures.
 Welcome to the world of therapy dogs.

-Our English Setter, Mutley initially introduced me to therapy work.
+Our English Setter, Mutley introduced me to therapy work.
 Mutley was gentle, affectionate, sweet and really not the best performance sport dog.
-In hindsight, she was our first dog that we trained and showed, so we made many mistakes.
-She was patient, forgiving and had much potential.
+In hindsight, she was our first dog that we trained and showed, so we also made many mistakes.
+She was patient, forgiving and had potential.
 Mutley was also very independent and had her own priorities that didn't always include structured training or competing.
 Mutley's natural talent... she was a cuddler and made you feel like you were the most important, special person in the room!
 People who claimed to 'not like dogs', were drawn to Mutley.

 Adventures in Therapy Work with an Entlebucher

 Bayla loved to work!
 When we did therapy work she wore a special collar, TDI bandana and had a different leash.
 Once she was into the routine and understood therapy work as her job, we could see a transformation take place in her.
-We found many opportunities suited for her.
+We found many opportunities suited to her personality.
 She was very intuitive and seemed to know what each individual or situation needed from her.
 Bayla enjoyed events and worked as a hugger at Special Olympics.
 She loved performing tricks to amuse and amaze all new friends.

 Bayla seemed to hang on their every word and give them her undivided attention.
 That quality is priceless, for anyone.
 The kids would pet her to ease their anxiety when they struggled over words; they’d talk to her and tell her stories; even lean over and whisper secrets in her ear.
 It was most heartwarming when they showed her the pictures in their book!
 And they would tell me how much they looked forward to "Bayla reading day."